Open Postdoctoral position, faculty mentor Shriti Raj

 Position Overview

-You will drive research on clinician–AI and patient–AI interaction, focusing on how systems such as LLM-based tools, decision support systems, and adaptive health technologies are integrated into clinical workflows and/or patient’s lives.
-The work emphasizes both lab-based studies and field deployments for evaluation in the wild.
-This position expects experience using mixed methods for research including user-centered design and experience in software development —you will be expected to bridge design, empirical research, and system-building.
-You will contribute to ongoing projects on clinician-LLM interaction and personal health informatics and will have opportunities to develop independent research directions.
+You will drive research on clinician–AI and patient–AI interaction design, focusing on how systems such as LLM-based tools, decision support systems, and adaptive health technologies are integrated into clinical workflows and/or patient’s lives.
+The work emphasizes both lab-based studies and field deployments to understand how AI is used and the impact it has.

 Key Responsibilities